mehulagg/gitlab_test/doc/user/admin_area/index.md

 To search for users, enter your criteria in the search field.
 The user search is case insensitive, and applies partial matching to name and username.
 To search for an email address, you must provide the complete email address.
+You can combine the filter options.
+For example, click the **Public** tab, and enter `score` in the **Filter by name...** input box to list only public projects with `score` in their name.

+## Administer Groups

+You can administer all groups in the GitLab instance from the Admin Area's Groups page.

+To access the Groups page, go to **Admin Area > Overview > Groups**.

+For each group, the page displays their name, description, size, number of projects in the group, number of members, and whether the group is private, internal, or public.
+To edit a group, click the **Edit** button in that group's row.
+To delete the group, click the **Delete** button in that group's row.

+To change the sort order, click the sort dropdown and select the desired order.
+The default sort order is by Last Created.

+To search for groups by name, enter your criteria in the search field.
+The group search is case insensitive, and applies partial matching.

+To [Create a new group](../group/index.md#create-a-new-group) click **New group**.